bxdoan/bxdoan/README.md

 <div align="center">

-> If nobody cares to accept you and wants you in this world, accept yourself and you will see that you don’t need them and their selfish ideas.
+> Certain things catch your eye, but pursue only those that capture the heart.

-> — Alibaba Saluja —
+> —  Ancient Indian Proverb —

 </div>